 OVERVIEW: Dalio supports research and treatment for mental disorders.
 Bipolar disorder and depression have been major targets of funding over the years.

-Dalio describes himself as being a mediocre student who didn't really find balance in his life until he took control of his mental well-being.
+When it comes to mental health, Dalio states in his Giving Pledge letter that he and his wife "both support providing meditation to inner-city school children and groups that are under great stress."
+Dalio describes himself as being a mediocre student who didn't find balance in his life until he took control of his mental well-being.
 He believes he found himself through meditation and credits his wealth and success to getting this part of his life together.
 He's even written a book called "Principles," which is part business philosophy and part self-help.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)